Ansible2/sqf-language-rework/configuration/grammars/docs/KISKA Functions/KISKA_fnc_getMostSpecificCfgValue.md

 #### Description:
-Picks the most specific unitTypes property from a list of configs.
+Picks the most specific value from a list of configs properties to check.

 #### Parameters:
 0: **_property** *(STRING)* - The config property to search for in all of the classes